10 Things That Can Trigger Rosacea

 A three- to four-week elimination trial is worth doing.
 If it helps, consider adding back only one group at a time to help identify the culprit for you.

-To minimize flare-ups of rosacea, avoid the above triggers, protect your face from harsh elements, use sunscreen, manage stress levels and use products that are hypoallergenic.
+To minimize flare-ups of rosacea, avoid the above triggers, protect your face from harsh elements, use sunscreen designed for use on the face, manage stress levels and use products that are hypoallergenic.

 Today’s Health Topics